Nelson Team Grants

 • My team(s) will complete and pay team registration each season (paid by the grant the first year).

-• My team(s) will register for and will attend at least one official event each season.
+• My team(s) will register for and will attend at least one official event (league or tournament) each season.

 • My team(s) will participate in post-season surveys to assure that the above conditions have been fulfilled.